argonne-lcf/ALCF_Hands_on_HPC_Workshop/workflows/parsl/README.md

 The Parsl Config object describes how compute resources are assigned to Parsl workers.
 Each Parsl worker will run one task at a time.
 It contains many options, but the main aspects that need to be specified in the Config are:
 * Executor: the executor describes how many workers will be available to the workflow and what Provider and Launcher will allocate and start workers.
-* Provider: The provider describes how the Executor will get compute resources through the scheduler
+* Provider: The provider describes how the Executor will get compute resources through the scheduler.
-* Launcher: the Launcher describes how the Provider will place worker processes on compute resources, typically with an MPI executor in the HPC context.
+* Launcher: the Launcher describes how the Provider will place worker processes on compute resources, typically with an MPI in the HPC context.

 On Polaris, we recommend using the [`HighThroughputExecutor`](https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.HighThroughputExecutor.html#parsl.executors.HighThroughputExecutor), the [`PbsProProvider`](https://parsl.readthedocs.io/en/stable/stubs/parsl.providers.PBSProProvider.html), and the [`MpiExecLauncher`](https://parsl.readthedocs.io/en/stable/stubs/parsl.launchers.MpiExecLauncher.html).